nsec/askgod/doc/api_doc.md

 of the requestor.
 If the writeups are disabled, score\_writeups will be 0.

+## scores\_timeline()
+Returns a list of dict each containing:
+ - teamid (int): ID of the team
+ - submit\_time (string): Submission time for the flag
+ - value (int): Number of points earned

+The list is sorted by teamid and submit\_time.
+It is assumed that the caller can get the team names, website, ... from the scoreboard call.

+If the scoreboard is disabled, no entries will be returned except for the team of the requestor which will have their timeline returned to them.

 # Team functions
 ## scores\_list\_submitted()
 Returns a list of dict each containing: